I have a group of 4(possibly 6) who want to travel around the East Coast of the United States in late July and August (2010)

 Nicholas, it really depends on where you want to go.
 Generally speaking I would say getting around by renting a car would be the cheapest option.
 Train service on the east coast is horribly expensive and not frequent enough.
 Bus is a decent option if you are only traveling from city to city, but with a group of 4 the car I would still lean toward car rental.
-Good luck on your trip. about 9 years ago
+Good luck on your trip. almost 11 years ago

 The cheapest mode will be renting a car, given there are four folks.
 Driving from New York to Tampa is not a difficult drive, should take somewhere between 18-22 hours depending on traffic.
 Interstate 95 makes it easy.
 You can stop in cities like Philadelphia, Baltimore, Annapolis, Washington DC, Charleston,(South Carolina) then it will be way hot and you would want to head right to Tampa (interstate 10 to Interstate 75.

 You can also take a Greyhound bus- (not my preferred method as they stop too frequently) our train system AMTRAK has passes for travel and although not always the cheapest, it is a fun alternative.

 Happy Trails! almost 11 years agoAnswered by judith harris via Travellr.com